-The Blarney Stone is a fun St. Patricks Day craft for kids that everyone is sure to LOVE!
+The Blarney Stone is a quick and easy St. Patrick’s Day craft for kids that is super simple to make and so much fun!

 I thought it would be fun for the kids to make their own “Good Luck Charm” before St. Patrick’s Day, and this is the idea we came up with!
 We went on a walk to find some rocks and then gathered a few craft supplies.
 These little rocks turned out completely adorable and making them was so fun!
 Here is how we did it: